-After several postponements, by the prosecutor's office, on October Since 1968 Bashir Hameed\James York and Abdul Majid\Anthony LaBorde were members of the Black Panther Party and active in grassroots community organizing.
-The Black Panther Party was a target of a federal government's plan to disrupt, disredit and destroy the Black Liberation Movement.
-As a direct result of prior BPP membership and activism, Bashir and Abdul were hunted, captured, framed and convicted for the 1981 attempted murder and murder of two police officers in St. Albans, Queens.
+After several postponements, by the prosecutor's office, on October

+SACKOROUND Since 1968 Bashir Hameed\James York 13, 1992, the hearing finally and Abdul Majid\Anthony LaBorde were members of the Black Panther Party organizing.
+The Black Panther Party was a target of a federal government's plan to disrupt, disfredit and destroy the Black Liberation Movement.
+As a direct result of prior BPP membership and activism, Bashir and Abdul were hunted, captured, framed and convicted for the 1981 attempted murder and murder. of two police officers in St. Albans, Queens.
 First Trial: Hameed and Majid were convicted of attempted murder, jury unable to reach verdict on murder charge.
-Second Trial: Jury was deallocked.
+Second Trial: Jury was deadlocked Store the strate that store the strate that the state strate that strate the strate that convicted for that the strate that the strate that strate that the strate that convicted for attempted murder, jury unable to reach verdict on murder charge.
+Second Trial: Jury was deadlocked Store the strate that strate the strate the strate that strate the strate the strate that strate the strate that strate the strate the strate that strate the strate the s